KristoferFangrat/data_warehouse_DE23_kristofer_fangrat/exercises_0/0_glossary.md

 3. Tables: STructures that store data in rows and columns.
 4. Views: Virtual tables that are based on the result of a SQL query.
 5. Stages: Locations where data is stored temporarily before loading into tables.
-6. FIle formats: Definitions for how data files are structured (e.g. CSV, JSON).
+6. File formats: Definitions for how data files are structured (e.g. CSV, JSON).
 Summary: Snowflake objects, are the various entities you create within Snowflake's enviroment, such as database, tables and views, which help organize, store, and manage your data.
 These objects are essential for building and maintaning your data warehouse. schema - is a description, represented by objects such as tables and indexes, of how data relates logically within data warehouse.
 Star, galaxy and Snowflake schema are types of warehouse schema that describe different logical arrangements of data. permanent table	- store data on long term storage, or disk drives.
 The data exists permanently and other SQL client session can see or edit the data.